training-datalab/training-datalab.com/content/en/project/twitter-online-tracker-of-the-chilean-referendum/index.md

 **How to cite this tracker?**

 - González-Bustamante, B. (2023).
 Twitter Online Tracker of the Chilean Referendum for a New Constitution.
-Research project, version 2.0.1 -- Purple Silence, University of Oxford, Universidad de Santiago de Chile (USACH) and Training Data Lab. https://doi.org/10.17605/OSF.IO/73NDB.
+Research project, version 2.0.1 -- Purple Silence.
+University of Oxford, Universidad de Santiago de Chile (USACH) and Training Data Lab. https://doi.org/10.17605/OSF.IO/73NDB.

 _Last updated: 18 March 2023._